 Does Eastern have a history of racism?
 Last month for the MLK Celebration, I had the opportunity to even hear Mark Lee, a professor at EMU, talk about his experience as student body president during the ‘70s.
 As a Black man, his very own existence was threatened on numerous occasions.
 He had to deal with those things as a student and I see no difference now.

-I recently read an article, “,” explaining how the 50 year anniversary–Feb.
+I recently read an article, “Taking Great Risk,” explaining how the 50 year anniversary–Feb.
 20, 1969–of student activists demanding change on Eastern’s campus is approaching.
 These student activists required action by locking themselves in Pierce Hall and here we are still protesting and seeking answers for these constant incidents that have us outraged all over again.

 If you feel the need to get involved, seek out organizations such as Black Student Union on social media @emu_bsu or President Shayler Richmond, and NAACP on social media @naacp_emu or President Kya Fordham.
 Get involved and see why these organizations are here to serve students.
 Our community is greater when we are truly unified and have a plan of action.
 We have voices and demand them to be heard.
 Fight for what’s right.